 What makes a video game blast the monotony of repetitive actions and sometimes mindless clicking?
 The short answer to this is the story and the interface.
 Because in a video game players expect great content to be delivered to them without breaking the fantasy, I believe that web designers have a lot of things to learn from them.

 Similar to gamers, web users prefer content that is easy to understand, intuitive, engaging and does not imply a lot of scrolling or clicking.
 In addition to the user interface – which let’s face it is one of the instrumental elements that give a game, its personality – web designers can also take advantage of the other higher-end concepts in their creations.
 Let’s elaborate.

 Granted, in the vast majority of situations, a website’s goal is completely different from that of a video game.
 Simply put, efficiency must reign over the entertainment element.
 This is why the web design team must make sure that they select the suitable interface items to fit the project and be in accordance with the services/products promoted by a certain website.

 A further helpful element web designers can “steal” from video games is the hub-and-spoke type of architecture, especially for websites that incorporate a large amount of information.
 Nonetheless, some SEO professionals agree that multiple menus that build paths for the visitor to follow can work equally well when considering a sales funnel on a site.

 2. User engagement: Are you doing it right?

 Not just video games can benefit from the users’ feedback, but also your website.
 It all starts with asking yourself what do gamers appreciate the most about video games.
 Think back when Skyrim was launched – and the internet got flooded with references to this game – and find out what users find so appealing about this popular game.

 In practice, this can mean something like asking the users if they would like to learn more about the subject after placing an order.
-As you learn the answers to what makes a great video game, use that information by incorporating it in the interface of your website.
+As you learn the answers to what makes a great video game, use that information by incorporating it into the interface of your website.